Skip to content

 Specify additional lookup path for freqaimodels.

-The above Output was reduced to options lookahead-analysis adds on top of regular backtesting commands.
+The above output was reduced to options that lookahead-analysis adds on top of regular backtesting commands.

 Introduction

-Any backtest will populate the full dataframe including all time stamps at the beginning.
-If the programmer is not careful or oblivious how things work internally (which sometimes can be really hard to find out) then it will just look into the future making the strategy amazing but not realistic.
+The reason why strategies can "cheat" is because the freqtrade backtesting process populates the full dataframe including all candle timestamps at the outset.
+If the programmer is not careful or oblivious how things work internally (which sometimes can be really hard to find out) then the strategy will look into the future.

 How does the command work?